TheMaverickProgrammer/flare-impact/README.md

 - ```npm install --save``` to install project dependencies
 - ```npm start``` to launch server
 - **TO RUN GAME:** Navigate browser to ```localhost:8080/```
+- You should see the logo with flares swirling upward
 - **TO LAUNCH WELTMEISTER:** Navigate browser to ```localhost:8080/wm```

 ## Follow
 - [First announcement](http://impactjs.com)  for public use

 ## Contribute
 Contributions are always welcome!
+Discovered a bug?
+Have an idea?
+File a [new issue](https://github.com/TheMaverickProgrammer/flare-impact/issues) on github.

 ## Donations
 This project and the rest of the F L A R E development suite is developed by one person to expand on the Impactjs engine to bring an advanced game development pipeline to the Impact community.

 If you found this project useful, kindly donate to my bitcoin address: ```16Nvuh4zjD4kmdnLtR12jkK3NkYReJJB1G```

 ## License